 - Remote Access & Wireless Network

-- All access by Uberflip Personnel to the VPC requires successful authentication through a secure connection via SSL VPN with multi-factor authentication (“MFA”).
+- All access by Uberflip Personnel to the VPC requires successful authentication through a secure connection via SSL VPN.
+For Uberflip’s Content Experience Platform this is done via multi-factor authentication (“MFA”).

 - Uberflip corporate offices, including LAN and Wi-Fi networks in those offices, are considered to be untrusted networks.

 - System Event Logging, Monitoring & Alerting